 Email is a simple, cost-effective and a powerful way to communicate with your customers and prospects.

-Yet, I am still amazed at the number of Christian businesses that either do not use email marketing or if they do, they’re not using this tool very well (like having a McLaren in your garage and riding around on a skateboard).
+Yet, I am still amazed at the number of small businesses that either do not use email marketing or if they do, they’re not using this tool very well (like having a McLaren in your garage and riding around on a skateboard).

 Here are some compelling reasons why email marketing should be one of your primary tools:

 - Big ROI (about $38 returned for every dollar invested).

 - Affordable (about $35 average starting monthly service fee for email marketing services like Mailchimp, Emma, or Constant Contact)

 If you want to discover the tools I’ve used over the years, click here.
 These resources will give you a competitive edge in the marketplace.

 Ok, assuming you’ve already developed a great looking email template for your business, one of the keys to effective email marketing is making sure you provide relevant, timely, and useful content.